Home » Calculators » Furnace Size & BTU Calculator

 Get Free QuotesWhy "Just Match the Old Furnace" Is Often the Wrong Move

 When a furnace fails, the fastest instinct is to replace it with the same size.
 That logic works fine if the original sizing was correct — but in Hamilton, it frequently wasn’t.
-Contractors in the 1980s and 1990s commonly oversized furnaces by 25–40% under a “bigger is safer” philosophy that HVAC science has since discredited.
+A furnace size calculator can help determine the proper heating capacity, as contractors in the 1980s and 1990s commonly oversized furnaces by 25–40% under a “bigger is safer” philosophy that HVAC science has since discredited.
 Those oversized units are still being replaced with identically oversized new ones, perpetuating the problem.

 The pattern shows up as: the furnace runs for 3–5 minutes, heats the house to setpoint, shuts off, and starts again 10 minutes later.
 That short-cycling wastes gas, causes temperature swings, and accelerates wear on the heat exchanger — the most expensive component to fail.
 A correctly sized replacement changes all of that.